0rgis/Stuff/Scripts/README.md

 Scripts

-Collection of my own scripts
+Collection of my own scripts & cpl of others